State Bank of India (SBI): history, headquarters, current position, logo and more

-The history of State Bank of India starts from the establishment of Bank of Calcutta in 1806.
-Later in 1921, Bank of Calcutta merged with Bank of Bombay and Madras to form Imperial Bank of India which was nationalised in 1955 and named as State Bank of India.
+The history of the State Bank of India starts from the establishment of the Bank of Calcutta in 1806.
+Later in 1921, the Bank of Calcutta merged with the Bank of Bombay and Madras to form the Imperial Bank of India which was nationalised in 1955 and named as State Bank of India.

-The history of the State Bank of India (SBI) spans over two centuries.
-Let’s start with its early foundations.
+The history of the State Bank of India (SBI) spans over two centuries starting with its early foundation in 1806 to its merger with associate vanks in 2017.

 The roots of SBI start with the establishment of the Bank of Calcutta in 1806.
 In the following years, the Bank of Bombay and the Bank of Madras were founded.
 All these three banks were operated independently until 1921.